nigelkerr/parsepdf/README.md

 and the length and interpretation of streams are of paramount importance.
 The object structure needs to be valid, but the values conveyed must be validated and checked among each other.

+It is evident that a way to have facts learned about the contents of the PDF need to be compared to statements the PDF makes, and a structure outside the PDF objects itself is needed